mertgulerx/frontier_exploration_ros2/README.md

 In internal comparisons against Python-based frontier exploration packages under similar workloads, the C++ implementation has typically shown about 40% lower runtime overhead.

+This is not just a direct C++ port.
+It also includes impressive performance improvements, such as reusable caches, less repeated computations, and controlled memory usage for long-running explorations.
+With extra features such as preemption to improve overall effectiveness for autonomous mobile robots.

 ## Table of Contents

 - [Overview](#overview)